-At least the MOSTD advancer knows his partner has 2.5+ Quick Tricks, so he can make a more intelligent decision about whether or not to make a penalty double while the TOX advancer, again, has no clue.
+At least the MOSTD advancer knows his partner has 2.5+ defensive tricks, so he can make a more intelligent decision about whether or not to make a penalty double while the TOX advancer, again, has no clue.

 This hand came up on Rec.Games.Bridge newsgroup with the question: What do you bid after RHO opens 1?

-With our HCPs more spread out in the problem hand above, we would double and if advancer bids 1 (showing 4+ Spades and <9 HCPs), we would bid 1N, denying 3 Spades.
+With our HCP more spread out in the problem hand above, we would double and if advancer bids 1 (showing 4+ Spades and <9 HCPs), we would bid 1N, denying 3 Spades.

-We double and partner bids 2, showing 9-11 HCPs and no 5-card suit to bid.
+We double and partner bids 2, showing 9-11 HCP and no 5-card suit to bid.

 We bid 2 and partner responds 2, which we know has to be a 4-card suit.
 We now know that a nice Moysian fit is available.